Statistics-Friendly Confidentiality Protection for Establishment Data, with Applications to the QCEW: Postprocessing into Microdata

 Non-negativity or other domain-specific constraints can also be added, although their effects on data quality can have unintended consequences \cite{abowd2021uncertainty} that require study for each application.

-It is important to analyze how approximation errors in $v_1,\dots, v_k$ affect the quality of $\widehat{D}$.
+\begin{textAtEnd}[category=microdata] It is important to analyze how approximation errors in $v_1,\dots, v_k$ affect the quality of $\widehat{D}$.
 The \pncmech and \neighmech are too complex to analyze in closed form, so instead we next analyze simple mathematical models that are tractable.
 They show that if the $v_i$ are approximations to the true variances, the error of queries computed from $\widehat{D}$ can increase.
 If the approximations are data-dependent, then this introduces bias as well.
-Numerical simulations in \shortlong{the full version \cite{gedp_arxiv}}{Appendix \ref{app:bias}} and Section \ref{sec:comps} support these findings and hence support the use of \pncmech as much as possible when bias is a concern.
+Numerical simulations in Appendix \ref{app:bias} and Section \ref{sec:comps} support these findings and hence support the use of \pncmech as much as possible when bias is a concern.